BSidesROC/BSidesROC.github.io/about.md

 ## Alex Page
 Alex is a data scientist at URMC.
 His work involves database tuning, machine learning, and parallel programming, He is also interested in software-defined radio, quantum computing, and medical device security.
-This is his seventh year helping at BSidesROC.